spring-media/red-sourcepoint-cmp/src/vue/components/EmbedPlaceholder/README.md

 ```
 </details>

-## API

-### Events
+## Events

-Every placeholder component emits an event (requestConsent) by clicking either on the button or on one of the links in the footer.
+The placeholder component emits an event (requestConsent) by clicking either on the button or on one of the links in the footer.

 <details>
 <summary>Example</summary>